uturndata/rocketry_atlantis/README.md

 ### <a name="input_repo_platform"></a> [repo\_platform](#input\_repo\_platform)

-Description: The repository platform being used by Atlantis
+Description: The repository platform being used by Atlantis.
+So far, only `github` is supported by this module.

 Type: `string`